Bank for Commerce and Industry

 West African Bank

-After obtaining approval from the Central Bank of Mauritania, the Banque pour le Commerce et l'Industrie BCI opened its doors in Nouakchott in September 1999.
+After gaining approval from the Central Bank of Mauritania, the Banque pour le Commerce et l'Industrie (BCI SA) officially opened for business in Nouakchott in September 1999.

-In a country considered to be a link between the Maghreb and sub-Saharan Africa, in a narrow, competitive market, the new institution will quickly establish itself on the banking scene.
+In a country regarded as a bridge between the Maghreb and sub-Saharan Africa, and in a narrow, competitive market, the new institution quickly established itself on the banking scene.

 Subsequently, it expanded by opening subsidiaries in three other West African countries: Mali, Guinea and Senegal, thus becoming a West African bank.

-This growth is reflected in our highly satisfactory performance, which places us among the country's leading banks.
+This growth has resulted in a highly satisfactory performance, making us one of the country's leading banks.

 Growth of BCI Mauritania